Learn

 Data virtualization

-Data virtualization allows users to access and query data from multiple data sources without physically moving or replicating the data.
-This approach provides a virtual view of the data, enabling quick and efficient data access.
-It is particularly useful for creating a unified view of data across disparate sources without the overhead of data consolidation.
+Data virtualization allows users to access and query data from multiple sources without copying or transferring it.
+This approach provides a virtual view, enabling quick and efficient data access.
+It’s ideal for bringing together data from multiple systems without the overhead of data consolidation.
 Data virtualization helps businesses streamline data management and improve accessibility for analysis and decision-making.

 Key benefits of data integration